Quasiparticle Andreev scattering in the $\nu=1/3$ fractional quantum Hall regime

 { \textbf{Andreev observations for different temperatures and tunings.}} The robustness of our observations is ascertained by repeating the measurements at different temperatures, by using a different QPC for the source, and by using different tunings of the source and analyzer QPCs.

 Figure~9 shows such additional measurements in the Andreev configuration of a source in the WBS regime and an analyzer in the SBS regime.
-The main changes compared to Fig.~3c are that a different QPC (located on the opposite side of the analyzer) is used for the source, and the additional temperatures of $T\approx15$\,mK and 60\,mK.
+The main changes compared to Fig. 3c are the additional temperatures of $T\approx15$\,mK and 60\,mK in Fig. 9a,d,c,f, and that a different QPC (located on the opposite side of the analyzer) is used for the source in Fig. 9b,e (see Supplementary Information for further data in the Andreev configuration).
 Note that at the lowest 15\,mK temperature, the very fast increase with direct bias voltage of the transmission $\tau_\mathrm{A}$ across the analyzer set in the SBS regime makes it difficult to unambiguously ascertain, separately, its $1e$ characteristic tunneling charge (data not shown).

 Figure~10 shows additional measurements when the source and analyzer are both set in the SBS regime.
 A similar signal as in Fig.~3b,d is observed for a different tuning of the device and at the higher temperature $T\approx60$\,mK.\\